Looking for tips on free things to do in Raleigh? Or things to do on the cheap? We’ve got you covered!

 Talk about a hidden gem.
 It took us 6 years of living in Raleigh before we even knew that Lake Raleigh existed, now it’s one of our favorite lakes in Raleigh,

-Read our guide to Lake Raleigh and don’t miss the Stateview Hotel – great for a staycation.
+Read our guide to Lake Raleigh here.

-William B. Umstead State Park
+13. William B. Umstead State Park

 This is North Carolina’s most visited state park and a natural oasis surrounding three man made lakes and located just 15 minutes from downtown Raleigh with access from I-40 and I-70.

-Located just 5-minutes from downtown on a whopping 300+ acres, Dorothea Dix is the largest park in Raleigh and offers impressive skyline views of the city.
+Located just 5-minutes from downtown on a whopping 300+ acres, is Dorothea Dix, the largest park in Raleigh and offers impressive skyline views of the city.

-- Address: 2105 Umstead Dr, Raleigh
+• Address: 2105 Umstead Dr, Raleigh

-- Website: dixpark.org
+• Website: dixpark.org

-Pullen Park
+15. Pullen Park

 Located next to NC State University on 66 acres of land, Pullen Park is the first public park in North Carolina, the 5th oldest operating amusement park in the U.S. and 16th oldest in the world.